New England Patriots vs. Cleveland Browns NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- New England and its opponents have gone over the current 44.5-point total in four of nine games (44.4%) this season.
+- New England and its opponents have gone over the current 45.5-point total in four of nine games (44.4%) this season.

-- The two teams combine to score 50.5 points per game, 6.0 more than the total in this contest.
+- Sunday's total is 5.0 points lower than the two team's combined 50.5 points per game average.

-- These two squads combine to surrender 40.7 points per game, 3.8 fewer than this contest's over/under.
+- This contest's total is 4.8 points more than the 40.7 these two squads combine to surrender per game this season.

-- The Patriots and their opponents have scored an average of 44.9 points per game in 2020, 0.4 more than Sunday's total.
+- Patriots games have an average total of 44.9 points this season, 0.6 fewer than Sunday's over/under.

-- In 2020, games involving the Browns have averaged a total of 47.3 points, 2.8 more than the set over/under in this contest.
+- The 47.3 PPG average total in Browns games this season is 1.8 points more than this game's over/under.

 Patriots stats and trends

-- The Patriots have an against the spread record of 3-3 in their six games when favored by 2.5 points or more so far this season.
+- The Patriots have been favored by 2.5 points or more six times this season and are 3-3 ATS in those games.

 - New England's games this year have gone over the point total four times in nine opportunities (44.4%).

-- New England is 4-2 against the spread and 5-1 overall in games when it records more than 21.8 points.
+- When New England records more than 21.8 points, it is 4-2 against the spread and 5-1 overall.

-- New England is 2-3 against the spread and 3-2 overall when the team amasses more than 309.7 yards.
+- New England is 2-3 against the spread and 3-2 overall when the team churns out more than 309.7 yards.

-- The Patriots have turned the ball over six more times (14 total) than the Browns have forced a turnover (8) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Browns.